richardhenyash/balloon-pop-maths/TESTING.md

 No errors were generated.
 12 "unknown vendor extension" warnings were generated.
 See [CSS Validation Report](./assets/testing/validation/css-validation-report-1.pdf).
 The warnings are related to the 12 global variables declared at the top of the [Custom CSS](./assets/css/style.css).
-The warnings are generated because the [W3C CSS Validation Service](https://jigsaw.w3.org/css-validator/) does not currenty support CSS variable declaration are are not considered to be an issue.
+The warnings are generated because the [W3C CSS Validation Service](https://jigsaw.w3.org/css-validator/) does not currently support CSS variable declaration are are not considered to be an issue.
 See [Github Link](https://github.com/w3c/css-validator/pull/173).

 ### JavaScript Code Library ###
 Each [JavaScript Code Library](./assets/js) file was validated using the [JSHint](https://jshint.com/about/) static code analysis tool.